top of page

 Common warning sign:

-Claims of being “insured” without documentation or reliance on verbal assurances.
+Claims of being "insured" without accompanying proof or depending exclusively on verbal assurances are classic warning indications.

 Review Quotes, Contracts, and Invoices Carefully